 Proposals

-Option 1: Agree that power back-off for 1024QAM (above 256QAM backoff) will be enabled.
+Option 1: Agree that power back-off for 1024QAM (independent of 256QAM backoff) will be enabled.
 Details of how to specify are for the conformance phase

 Option 2: Object to making any decision on whether power backoff will be allowed before the conformance phase.